News and Highlights

 Korak Lertpibulchai, DMA is now on the faculty at Mahidol University in Bangkok, Thailand.

 Wenjing Liu, also was awarded her DMA and has opened her own private studio in California.

-Asami Hagiwara is spending this next academic year studying at the Sibelius Academy (Helsinki, Finland) as a doctoral fellow funded by American-Scandinavian Foundation.
+Asami Hagiwara was appointed Assistant Professor at the University of Minnesota-Duluth.
+This appointment follows her year studying at the Sibelius Academy (Helsinki, Finland) as a doctoral fellow funded by American-Scandinavian Foundation.